Bernardo-MG/cookiecutter-python-library/{{cookiecutter.package_name}}/README.rst

 Usage
 -----

-The application has been coded in Python, without using any particular framework.
+The application has been coded in Python, and does not require any particular framework.

 Collaborate